-The precepts were a vital part of Usui’s system that offer non-dogmatic contemplations to guide outer behavior and inner intention.
+The precepts were a vital part of Usui’s system, and he advised his students to recite them during Reiki practice.
+The precepts offer non-dogmatic contemplations to guide outer behavior and inner intention.
 Usui called them “the secret of inviting happiness through many blessings, the spiritual medicine for all illness.”
-Like the great teachings of all true paths, the precepts are timeless, as conducive to wellbeing in today’s world as they were in Usui’s time.
+Like the great teachings of all true paths, the precepts are timeless, as conducive to well-being in today’s world as they were in Usui’s time.
 Reciting the precepts at the beginning and end of each day, continually contemplating their meaning, and expressing them through one’s conduct creates a powerful structure to support one’s Reiki practice.
-Usui considered the precepts an integral part of the practice.

-I have seen many people with life-threatening illness learn the First degree and receive great benefit from their daily Reiki practice.
-It is far more beneficial to practice daily at the First degree than to take Second degree training and use it occasionally.
-Daily self-treatment for at least three months is recommended before studying Second degree.
+Even people with life-threatening illness can learn First Degree Reiki practice and benefit greatly from daily Reiki practice.
+It’s far more beneficial to practice First Degree Reiki daily than to take Second Degree training and use it occasionally.
+Daily self-treatment for at least six months is recommended before studying Second Degree.

-The traditional placement of hands for Reiki treatment follows the Asian medical paradigm, treating the head and front and back of the torso to affect healing throughout the system.
+The traditional placement of hands for Reiki treatment follows the location of the glands and organs, treating the head and front and back of the torso to affect healing throughout the system.
 In addition, hands can be placed anywhere there is pain or injury, but this may be unnecessary after the core Reiki placements.

 Second Degree Reiki

-Second degree training enables students to offer Reiki mentally when touch is impossible or inappropriate.
-This is referred to as distant healing.
-The Second degree technique uses symbols in a way similar to the way Taoist healers traditionally use talismanic healing images.
+Second Degree training enables students to practice Reiki mentally when touch is impossible or inappropriate.
+This is referred to as distant or remote practice.
+The Second Degree technique uses symbols in a way similar to how Taoist healers traditionally use talismanic healing images.

-Second degree moves healing out of the linear First degree experience of hands-on/Reiki on and hands-off/Reiki off.
-Second degree can be used to offer distant healing to individuals, as well as to heal relationships, enhance problem-solving, uplift tense situations, defuse enmity, inspire collaboration, and empower spiritual self-inquiry.
-It cannot, however, be used to create specific results.
-As in First degree, the practitioner can only offer the Reiki connection; we can never direct Reiki to accomplish our goals.
+Second Degree extends your ability to practice Reiki beyond First Degree touch or proximity.
+Second Degree can be used to offer distant healing to individuals, as well as to heal relationships, enhance problem-solving, uplift tense situations, defuse enmity, inspire collaboration, and empower spiritual self-inquiry.
+As with First Degree practice, Second Degree cannot be used to create specific results.
+At all levels of Reiki practice, the practitioner can only offer, never direct the practice to accomplish specific goals.

-Many psychiatrists and psychotherapists feel touch is outside their scope of practice, and use the Second degree to augment the power of healing available during their sessions.
-Second degree can be particularly useful for professionals serving the mentally ill or rape or trauma victims who may prefer not to be touched.
+Many psychiatrists and psychotherapists recognize touch is outside their scope of practice, and use the Second Degree to augment the power of healing available during their sessions.
+Second Degree can be particularly useful for professionals serving the mentally ill or rape or trauma victims who may prefer not to be touched.

 Reiki Master Training

 There is great diversity of opinion regarding all Reiki training, but particularly at the master level.
-Many students seek the master initiation for their own purposes, without any intention to teach, motivated by the misunderstanding that an advanced initiation is a fast path to higher attainment.
+Many students seek the master initiation for their own purposes, without any intention to teach, motivated by the misunderstanding that an “advanced” initiation is a fast path to higher attainment.
 It may be clarifying to liken the process of Reiki training to that of gardening.
-Initiations break ground within our being, sowing seed vibrations whose germination is shaped by both the qualities of the inner landscape at the time of initiation (rocky, sandy, acidic, hard, etc.) and by the loving effort by which the seed is tended.
-In Reiki, that effort is daily self-treatment, which is in turn supported by contemplation and mindfulness of the Precepts.
+Initiations break ground within our being, sowing seeds whose germination is shaped by both the qualities of the inner landscape at the time of initiation (rocky, sandy, acidic, hard, etc.) and by the loving effort by which the seed is tended.
+In Reiki practice, that effort is daily self-practice, which is in turn supported by contemplation and mindfulness of the Reiki precepts.

-Becoming a Reiki master is a choice to commit oneself to being a custodian of this conscious vibration.
-The Reiki master’s calling is specifically to initiate others into Reiki practice and to support their development.
-Therefore Reiki master training is best given through an apprenticeship, an extended relationship between the initiating Reiki master and the candidate, rather than a class.
+Becoming a Reiki master is a choice to commit oneself to being a custodian of this practice.
+The Reiki master’s calling is specifically to initiate others into Reiki practice, to teach them to practice and to support their development.
+Therefore Reiki master training is best given through an apprenticeship, an extended relationship between the initiating Reiki master and the candidate, rather than a one-and-done class.

-Reiki masters who initiate master students with only a few hours of training clearly have a different understanding of mastership than those who train apprentices.
-Reiki master candidates, and indeed Reiki students at all levels, must decide for themselves which approach reflects their values and goals.
-The accessibility of First degree practice was designed to encourage self-treatment.
+Reiki masters who initiate master students with only a few hours of training clearly have a different understanding of being a Reiki master than those who train as apprentices.
+Reiki master candidates, and indeed Reiki students at all levels, must decide for themselves which approach seems reasonable and best reflects their values and goals.
+The accessibility of First Degree practice was designed to encourage self-treatment.
 It was never intended as a foundation for instant mastership.

-At all levels of practice, Reiki develops through self-treatment.
+At all levels of practice, Reiki develops through self-practice.
 As we continue our practice, our Reiki hands continue to teach us.
-This does not preclude the need for treatment from another.
+We also learn from receiving and offering treatment to others.
 Many practitioners have Reiki buddies with whom they share treatments, or return for treatment from their Reiki master as desired.